|

 plants, during our visit (in May 2000) they were of such as

-height as to obscure a far part of the stone, which despite its low stature is really quite beautiful.
+height as to obscure a far part of the stone,

 Growing on the stone are several different kinds of lichen and